-The Education Committee has a watching brief regarding the implementation of this policy.
+The governing body's Education Committee monitors the implementation of this policy.

-The Principal is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination.
+The Principal is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination, harassment or abuse.